 White space: Give shoppers room to breathe

 Few customers enjoy navigating through a store crammed with excessive merchandise.
 By contrast, white space can help a shopper relax and enjoy the store atmosphere.
 White space encourages merchandisers to emphasize products that relate to their overarching theme by using innocuous brand elements.
-Merchandisers exercise restraint to ensure uncluttered beauty so the retail narrative shines through clearly.
+Visual Merchandisers exercise restraint to ensure uncluttered beauty so the retail narrative shines through clearly.

 Using sufficient negative space is essential online, making the shopping experience easy on the eyes, chaos-free and pleasant by reflecting understated beauty and calm confidence.

 Successful visual merchandising in stores and online address consumers’ needs (such as quality, variety and sensory appeal, as well as the trust that comes from online product reviews) and inspire their wants (to feel attractive, confident and hopeful).